zhangchengzezcz/planora/README.md

 - JSON v9 backup with import previews, duplicate detection, overwrite strategies, transactional rollback, and automatic local backups
 - Dashboard reads real SwiftData tasks and shows an empty state instead of fake tasks
 - Learning Progress is shown only from real tasks, with no static progress when there are no tasks
-- Dashboard with Current Focus, Upcoming Tasks, Learning Progress, and Calendar Preview
+- Home with Current Focus, up to two Upcoming Tasks, a navigable Calendar Preview, grades, Learning Progress, and attendance
 - Profile screen with personal, curriculum, subject, appearance, task-display, and backup settings
 - Device-local profile avatars and generated initials on both iPhone and Mac
 - System TabView bar with Home, Tasks, Profile, Search, and prominent Create
-- iOS 27 SDK system Liquid Glass Tab Bar appearance, with placement and press feedback managed by the system
+- System navigation controls on iPhone and iPad, with a native Segmented Control for grade display modes
 - Complete String Catalog localization in English, Simplified Chinese, and Japanese
-- A native macOS 27 sidebar workspace with direct access to Home, Today, This Week, Tasks, and Courses
+- A native macOS 26+ sidebar workspace for Home, Today, This Week, Tasks, Courses, Attendance, and Messages
 - System toolbar search, a native task table, a task inspector, and a dedicated Settings window on Mac
 - Mac keyboard shortcuts for New Task (`⌘N`) and Search (`⌘F`), with the system command available to restore a hidden toolbar
 - Xcode file-system-synchronized folders manage source membership automatically instead of a manually maintained Sources list
 - Shared models, state, storage, and feature logic with lightweight platform-native presentation shells for iPhone and Mac
 - A ManageBac course workspace for teachers, units, and related tasks, including PDP/PDP1/PDP2, GP/GPTPD, and Global Perspectives recognition
-- Topic mastery, assessment results, and current averages in subject and ManageBac course workspaces
+- Topic mastery, grades, and current averages in subject and ManageBac course workspaces; switch grades between numbers, bars, and lines
+- Chronological, horizontally scrolling Home grade bars on Mac and iPad, with subject filtering and distinct subject colors
+- A separate attendance item during ManageBac sync, with attendance details reachable from both Courses and Timetable
+- Sparkle-based in-app updates on Mac only; iPhone and iPad do not include this updater
 - Topic links, exam scope, target score, and Past Paper goals for Exam and Revision tasks
 - JSON v9 backup support for topics, assessments, and exam planning with safe skip, overwrite, and import-as-new strategies
 - Local UserDefaults persistence for profile and display preferences, plus SwiftData task storage